NicholayKurbatov/fastapi-clear-server/readme.md

 # Template fastapi server
-The structure of the fistful api server project on fastapi.
+The structure of the fistfull api server project on fastapi.

 ---